One of my very good friends is in the process of setting up Facebook ads for his small business in Sydney.

 It’s time to bring home the bacon with a call-to-action (CTA).
 Because no one will say, “Oh, that’s a lovely advert.
 I better remember to come back tomorrow and take some action then.”
 When pigs fly.

 If you don’t tell your audience exactly what to do, the likelihood is they won’t do anything at all.
-No guessing games.

-Find out how to secure a free 30-min skincare consult (valued at $89).
+Secure a free 30-min skincare consult (valued at $89).
 Spots are limited.
 Book your consult on the link below.

 And it doesn’t matter if you’re a dentist, lawyer, mechanic, plumber or real estate agent.
 The copywriting principles of these TOFU ads don’t change.
 Only the content does.
 So now you know how to craft high-converting Facebook TOFU ads that sell.